 The Unfunded Accrued Liability (UAL) is used to determine the employer contribution and therefore must be rolled forward two years from the valuation date to the first day of the fiscal year for which the contribution is being determined.
 The UAL is rolled forward each year by subtracting the expected payment on the UAL for the fiscal year and adjusting for interest.
-The expected payment on the UAL for a fiscal year is equal to the Expected Employer Contribution for the fiscal year is determined by the actuarial valuation two years ago and the contribution for the second year is from the actuarial valuation one year ago.
+The expected payment on the UAL for a fiscal year is equal to the Expected Employer Contribution for the fiscal year minus the Expected Normal Cost for the year.
+The Employer Contribution for the first fiscal year is determined by the actuarial valuation two years ago and the contribution for the second year is from the actuarial valuation one year ago.
 Additional discretionary payments are reflected in the Expected Payments column in the fiscal year they were made by the agency.